- Who We Are

 George Eighmey, JD, Officer – George was an Oregon state legislator in 1997 when opponents to the Death with Dignity Act were working to dismantle the citizen's initiative passed in 1994 and was instrumental in blocking the opponents in the legislature.
 After the law was implemented, George took up a leadership role as the executive director of Compassion in Dying of Oregon which later became Compassion & Choices of Oregon.
 After 12 years helping terminally ill patients navigate Oregon's Death with Dignity Act, George retired in 2010.

-Peg Sandeen, MSW, Executive Director – Peg Sandeen is the Executive Director of the Death with Dignity National Center (DDNC) and a native Iowan.
+Peg Sandeen, PhD, MSW, Executive Director – Peg Sandeen is the Executive Director of the Death with Dignity National Center (DDNC) and a native Iowan.
 She earned her PhD in Social Work and Social Research from Portland State University and her master's degree in Social Work from the University of Iowa.
-Sandeen is an experienced social worker, specializing in issues related to terminal illness and end-of-life processes.
+Sandeen is an experienced direct practice social worker, specializing in issues related to terminal illness and end-of-life processes.
 She has an extensive background in policy analysis and strategic leadership for policy reform efforts through both ballot initiative and legislative means.
-Prior to her engagement with DDNC, she was the Executive Director of the AIDS Project of Iowa and has done volunteer work with Hospice of North Iowa and the Muscular Dystrophy Association.
-As a result of her extensive exploration of complex ethical, legal and medical issues related to social work, Sandeen was named 2002 Price Fellow in HIV Prevention Leadership by the Centers for Disease Control and Prevention.
-In her professional capacities, as well as through personal loss, Sandeen has felt firsthand how legal and medical interaction affects people's lives in both positive and negative ways.
-As a result, her scholarly and professional efforts have increasingly focused on health-related ethical concerns, particularly end-of-life decision-making, and the impact of public opinion on policy reform.
+Prior to her engagement with DDNC, she was the Executive Director of the AIDS Project of Central Iowa.
+As a result of her exploration of complex ethical, legal and medical issues related to social work, Sandeen was named a Price Fellow in HIV Prevention Leadership by the Centers for Disease Control and Prevention.
+Her scholarly and professional efforts focus on health-related ethical concerns, particularly end-of-life decision-making, and the impact of public opinion on policy reform.
 Sandeen joined DDNC in March 2005.